1. About this Policy

 8.1 Thunderhead maintains security incident management policies and procedures.
 Thunderhead notifies impacted Customers without undue delay of any unauthorized disclosure of their respective Customer Data by Thunderhead or its agents of which Thunderhead becomes aware to the extent required by Data Protection Laws and Regulations.

 9. User Authentication

 9.1 Access to the Services requires a valid user ID and password combination (or via integrated Single Sign-On mechanism), which are encrypted via TLS while in transmission, as well as machine specific information for identity validation as described under “Security Controls,” above.
-Following a successful authentication, a random session ID is generated and stored in the user’s browser to preserve and track session state.
+Following successful authentication, a random session ID is generated and stored in the user’s browser to preserve and track the session state.

 10. Physical Security